Gateshead A.F.C.: Gateshead

 In 1958 the Football League was restructured, with the regional Third Divisions reorganised into Division Three and Division Four.
 A fourteenth-place finish in 1957–58 saw Gateshead placed in Division Four.
 In 1959–60 they finished in the bottom four of Division Four, forcing them to seek re-election.
 Despite not finishing bottom and having only had to face re-election on one previous occasion, the club received fewer votes than non-League Peterborough United and were voted out of the league.

-Gatehead subsequently dropped into the Northern Counties League, a newly-formed replacement for the North Eastern League (which later adopted the name of its predecessor).
+Gateshead subsequently dropped into the Northern Counties League, a newly-formed replacement for the North Eastern League (which later adopted the name of its predecessor).
 Playing alongside South Shields, a club formed in 1936 to replace them when they had moved to Gateshead, they finished fourth in the League and won the League Cup in their first season.
 They applied to rejoin the Football League, but received only three votes, well below the 32 received by Hartlepools United, the worst-placed Football League club.
 Another attempt at the end of the 1961–62 season saw them receive four votes, again well short of re-entry.
 In 1962 they switched to the North Regional League, which was largely composed of reserve teams of Football League clubs, and again put themselves forwards for the Football League elections at the end of the 1962–63 season, receiving four votes again.
 Despite winning the league in 1963–64, they again only won four votes in the Football League election process.
 Further attempts in 1965 (four votes) and 1966 (one vote) were also unsuccessful.
 In 1968 the club were founder members of the Northern Premier League.
 However, after finishing bottom of the table in 1969–70, they dropped into the Wearside League, replacing their reserve team.
 The club were Wearside League runners-up in 1970–71 and after another failed attempt to re-enter the Football League (receiving no votes) subsequently joined the Midland League.
 However, after two seasons the club folded in 1973.

 History was repeated the following year as the new South Shields club was moved to Gateshead to become Gateshead United.